answered on Jan 27, 2018

 this lawsuit is over a supposedly defective piece of equipment that no one could ever find any issue with the equipment. customer continued to use to equipment every day, my main question is, my former employer eliminated my job in Feb, 2017 and as well terminated me. i was paid 6 months severance...
 Read more »

 How do I remove a "paid" collection account from my credit reports?
 I need removed to purchase a home!
 I have reached out to the credit companies and they refer me back to the company that placed this on my report.
-I've reached out to Comcast who placed this as "paid" on my credit report and they...
+I've reached out to Comcast who placed this as "paid" on my...
 Read more »

 This situation is covered by the Fair Credit Reporting Act.
 File a dispute letter with the credit reporting agency.
 If they don't correct the error, you have the right to sue both the furnisher of the information and the credit reporting agency.

 My vehicle is in mine and my father's name and I'm filing chapter 7 in Florida.
 He doesn't own anything really but I don't want them to come after him.